tagspaces/documentation/docs/web-clipper.md

 ---
 title: Web Clipping - Collect Everything Online
-description: Use the TagSpaces Web Clipper browser extension for Chrome, Firefox, and Edge to save web pages, screenshots, and bookmarks to your local file system.
+description: Use the TagSpaces Web Clipper browser extension for Chrome, Firefox, Edge, Brave, and Opera to save web pages, markdown, screenshots, and bookmarks to your local file system.
 tags: [tutorial, tool]
 ---